jeremytammik/tbc/a/1997_brep_gbxml.md

 For a simple face, it is possible to use `TessellatedShapeBuilder`: you can create a Solid, or a Mesh if that fails.

-In this D4 is much simpler to use TessellatedFace.
+In this `D4` is much simpler to use than TessellatedFace &ndash; `D4` as in tetrahedron, a shape with 4 flat faces, a dice with 4 faces, or a `D4` if you are familiar with dice and RPG. 😀

 <pre class="prettyprint">
 var shapeBuilder